Acidity is a natural ingredient of wine. The natural acids of wine are mainly

 During the ripening process of the grapes their content of acidity changes: increasing ripeness means increasing content of natural sugars and decreasing acidity.
 Briefly speaking: The higher the ripeness of the grapes, the lower their acidity.

-This is the reason why we put emphasis on very ripe grapes.
+This is the reason why we put emphasis on very ripe grapes and harvest them rather late.
 They go onto the press already having a naturally low level of acidity.

 Additionally a wine’s acidity depends on the grape variety.
 Generally the acidity of Riesling is higher than that of other white grape varieties.

-If you are sensitive to a wine’s acidity, try to choose one having less acidity than 6 g/l.
-It also helps to eat something with the wine.
+If you are sensitive to a wine’s acidity, especially if easily suffer from heartburn, try to choose a wine having less acidity than 6 g/l.
+It also recommended to eat something with the wine.

-In combination with wine the words “dry” and “sour” are often mixed up.
+In connection with wine the words “dry” and “sour” are often mixed up.
 The true meaning of dry is “not sweet” and has nothing to do with a wine’s acidity.